 Secured Debts in Bankruptcy

 Secured debts are loans secured by collateral (aka security interest).
 If the collateral has a title, then the lender attaches a lien against the property.
-If the debtor defaults, then the lender can repossess the property, and sell it to pay for the loan.
-If the amount is insufficient to repay the loan, then the lender can go to court to get a deficiency judgment for the difference.
+If the debtor defaults, the lender can repossess the property, then sell it to pay for the loan.
+If the sales proceeds is insufficient to repay the loan, then, if the loan was a recourse loan, the lender can go to court to get a deficiency judgment for the difference.

 A secured debt in Chapter 7 bankruptcy has 2 components: personal liability and the collateral, or the security interest.
-Chapter 7 eliminates the legal liability for the debt, but still allows the secured creditor to take the property and sell it.
-However, the creditor will have to accept whatever he can get for the property; he will not be able to get a deficiency judgment.
+Chapter 7 eliminates the legal liability for the debt, but still allows the secured creditor to repossess the property.
+However, the creditor will have to accept whatever the property will fetch, even if the sales proceeds does not cover the debt; the creditor will be barred from getting a deficiency judgment.

-Equity in property is the positive value of the property above what is owed on it, or on a loan using the property as collateral.
+Equity in property is the amount of property value that exceeds the amount of a loan that is secured by the property.
 If the value of the property is less than the loan amount, then the owner has no equity in the property.

-If you file for Chapter 7 bankruptcy, you will fill out forms that include a listing of your assets and their value, and what you claim is exempt, which is determined and limited by law.
+If you file for Chapter 7 bankruptcy, you will fill out forms, listing your assets and their value, and what you claim is exempt, which is determined and limited by law.
 Most debtors filing Chapter 7 have either little or no equity in their property, or an exemption covers the value of the property.
-If your property is not secured, then you get to keep the property.
+In such a case, you can keep unsecured property.

 The lien is the interest that a creditor or other entity has in specific property, where ownership of the property is evidenced by a legal title document.
 Although some creditors claim to have a lien on personal property that does not have a title document, these types of liens have little practical consequence, since the sale of the item cannot be prevented, and, in most cases, the personal property would not have enough value for the lienholder to take possession of the property, transport it, and sell it, in addition to the many other problems with untitled personal property, such as being able to locate it in the first place.